Hausa people: History

 Daura, in Nigeria, is the oldest city of Hausaland.
 Historically, Katsina was the centre of Hausa Islamic scholarship but was later replaced by Sokoto stemming from the 19th century Usman Dan Fodio Islamic reform.

 Photo of Sultan of Zinder's palace courtyard, 1906.

-In the 7th century, the Dalla Hill in Kano was the site of a Hausa community that migrated from Gaya and engaged in iron-work.
+In the 7th century, the Dalla Hill 3Kano was the site of a Hausa community that migrated from Gaya and engaged in iron-work.
 The Hausa Bakwai kingdoms were established around the 7th to 11th centuries.
 Of these, the Kingdom of Daura was the first, according to the Bayajidda legend.
 The legend of Bayajidda is a relatively new concept in the history of the Hausa people and is generally disregarded as myth by scholars.